dfelinto/blender-manual/manual/render/camera/introduction.rst

  .. warning::

-   FIXME - warning body below

     The active camera, as well as the layers, can be specific to a given view, or global (locked) to the whole scene - see :doc:`this part of the 3D view options page </3d_interaction/navigating/3d_view_options#lock_to_scene>`.

 Camera Settings